-The Barents Oscillation index is found by projecting monthly sea level pressure anomalies (relative to the 1949–2013 referenc period) in the region 30°N – 90°N latitude and 90°W – 90°E longitude onto the spatial pattern of the BO.
-The values of the index from 1948 to 2015 are shown in the interactive graph below.
+The Barents Oscillation index is found by projecting monthly sea level pressure anomalies (relative to the 1949–2013 reference period) in the region 30°N – 90°N latitude and 90°W – 90°E longitude onto the spatial pattern of the BO.

-The BO index can also be downloaded as an image or as a tab delimited text file:
+The BO index can be downloaded as an image or as a tab delimited text file: